The Emotional Intelligence Africa Summit 2019 (EIAS2019) was held at GIMPA Accra Campus on Thursday, 14th November 2019.

 H2-Hardworking is the trait of a person who is success-oriented, works efficiently and quickly and is also an expert in organising his/her work in a way that gets the best result.

 That character teaches discipline, determination and dedication.
-The hardworking and the new Ghanaian is highly focused on one issue to achieve at a specific time and does not entertain any negativity from others but has the ability to quickly accept and learn from mistakes which can hardly be repeated.
+The hardworking and the new Ghanaian is highly focused on one issue to achieve at a specific time and does not entertain any negativity from others but has the ability to quickly accept and learn from mistakes that can hardly be repeated.
 Ghana’s success and happiness can be gained with hard work from the New Ghanaian.

 H3- Hospitality is a conservative character of Ghanaians and that distinguishes us from other nations because we find ourselves at the centre of the earth.
 Hospitality is the disposition or quality of receiving and entertaining guests or strangers in a warm, friendly, generous way.

 Hospitality is a major factor in every vacation and business trip and is thus, important to individual customers and to businesses.
 All work and no play they say makes a jack a dull boy.
-The new Ghanaian and the citizen will ensure to improve entertainment, sports and tourism and also will not compromise on the safety and cleanliness of these hospitality venues.
+The new Ghanaian and the citizen will ensure to improve entertainment, sports, and tourism and also will not compromise on the safety and cleanliness of these hospitality venues.

 THE ROLE OF EMOTIONAL INTELLIGENCE